ROAD-Waymo: A Large-Scale Action Awareness Dataset for Autonomous Driving: Introduction

 \section{Introduction}

-Several large-scale, comprehensive AV training datasets have recently been released \cite{cordts2016cityscapes,KITTI2021,yu2020bdd100k,sakaridis2021acdc,wilson2021argoverse,RobotCarDatasetIJRR}, leveraging multiple sensors (\eg cameras, LiDAR, GPS, \etc) for the purposes of object detection, semantic segmentation, object tracking and trajectory forecasting.
+Several large-scale, comprehensive AV training datasets have recently been released \citep{wang2025omnidrive,cordts2016cityscapes,KITTI2021,yu2020bdd100k,sakaridis2021acdc,wilson2021argoverse,RobotCarDatasetIJRR}, leveraging multiple sensors (\eg cameras, LiDAR, GPS, \etc) for the purposes of object detection, semantic segmentation, object tracking and trajectory forecasting.
 However, a safe interaction with other road users requires much more than simply \textit{seeing} things: rather, it requires understanding actions and events being conducted or happening in the scene.
-To this end, Singh \etal~\cite{singh2022road} introduced the ROAD dataset, which provides multi-label annotations of agents and actions for event awareness in autonomous driving.
+To this end, \citep{singh2022road} introduced the ROAD dataset, which provides multi-label annotations of agents and actions for event awareness in autonomous driving.
 ROAD represents a starting point along the path to enable AVs to understand events.
 It features some degree of diversity in terms of weather conditions (including bright sunshine, wet roads, rain, snow and fog) and can be used as a benchmark for object/agent detection, action detection and event detection in a natural multi-label setting.
-This was indeed the case for the ICCV 2021 ROAD workshop and challenge~\footnote{\url{https://sites.google.com/view/roadchallangeiccv2021/challenge}}, which saw a combined 200+ entries for the aforementioned tasks.
-Since then, the problem of situation awareness for AVs has gained even more traction~\cite{giunchiglia2022road,yu2022argus}.
+This was indeed the case for the ICCV 2021 ROAD workshop and challenge,\footnote{\url{https://sites.google.com/view/roadchallangeiccv2021/challenge}} which saw a combined 200+ entries for the aforementioned tasks.
+The momentum continued at the ECCV 2023 ROAD++ Workshop 7,\footnote{\url{https://sites.google.com/view/road-eccv2024/home}} where participation surged to 350+ submissions from 39 teams, a 75\% increase highlighting the growing adoption of event-aware frameworks in autonomous driving research.
+Since then, the problem of situation awareness for AVs has gained even more traction, as exemplified by the works~\citep{giunchiglia2022road,yu2022argus}, with the former even being at the core the NeurIPS 2023 ROAD-R Challenge.\footnote{\url{https://sites.google.com/view/road-r/}}

-Nevertheless, ROAD remains a small-scale dataset, lacking in both scale and true diversity to allow the further demonstration and testing of the benefits of event awareness.
-It is limited to scenes from just one, relatively small city - Oxford, UK (population 160,000) - with a high density of narrow streets, relatively low-speed driving on few routes.
+Despite its success, ROAD contains only 22 ($\sim\!8$-minutes long) videos, and hence remains a small-scale dataset, lacking in both scale and true diversity to allow the further demonstration and testing of the benefits of event awareness.
+Indeed, ut is limited to scenes from just one, relatively small city - Oxford, UK (population 160,000) - with a high density of narrow streets, relatively low-speed driving on few routes.

 This makes it suitable for early stage development, but is significantly less challenging than real-world driving in complex environments.